developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

       <ResizeOnButtonbar value="1"/>
     </SIP>

 Whether user wants to set page resizable and to reserve a minimum safe height for the keyboard can cover the screen.
-If yes set probable value for ButtonBarMaxHeight as below
+If yes set probable value for `ButtonBarMaxHeight` as below:

     <SIP>
       <ResizeOnButtonbar value="1"/>